arosetti/openmm_engine/README.md

 (the original example code has been taken from http://openglsamples.sourceforge.net/ and adapted to my needs)

 WARNING: use data from mm6! (tested on gentoo linux)
-- run: ./openmm_engine_test.py <mapcode>
+- run: ./openmm\_engine\_test.py \<mapcode\>

-the codes are the coordinates of the position of the map in Enroth first char is one of a b c d e second char is one of 1 2 3
+Mapcode is a 2 char coordinate of the map of Enroth.
-'e3' is new new sorpigal
+The first char is one of (a b c d e).
+The second char is one of (1 2 3).
+For example 'e3' is new New Sorpigal

 as you can se the map is currently messed up. (now is more like the first screen)